-- 1. The total number of line items still held. - 2.
-A statement that indicates whether disposition instructions have been requested from the applicable Controlling Authorities (for traditional keying material held) or NCMS (equipment). - 3.
-The DTG of any pending disposition messages which a response has yet to be received for. - 4. a statement certifying the account manager is working with a COR manager for any outstanding Inventory Reconciliation Status Transaction (IRST) discrepancies, the date of the most recent communications and the NCMS COR POC working with the manager.
-The account will not be reconciled nor should responsible personnel (the EKMS Manager, Alternates and CO) consider themselves properly relieved of responsibility in accordance with Articles 450, 455 and Chapter 8 of Navy Regulations when accounting errors exist with the units account.
+1. The total number of line items still held.

+2. A statement indicating whether disposition instructions have been requested from the applicable Controlling Authorities (for traditional keying material held) or NCMS (equipment).

+3. The DTG of any pending disposition messages which

+a response has yet to be received for.

+4. A statement certifying the account manager is working with a COR manager for any outstanding IRST discrepancies, the date of the most recent communications and the NCMS COR POC working with the manager.
+The account will not be reconciled nor should responsible personnel (the Account Manager, Alternates and CO) consider themselves properly relieved of responsibility in accordance with Articles 450, 455 and Chapter 8 of Navy Regulations when accounting errors exist with the units account.